damianmcdonald/aws-eks-hpa-autoscale/README.md

 # add execute permissions to the aws-iam-authenticator binary
 chmod +x ./aws-iam-authenticator

+# add aws-iam-authenticator to your $PATH
+mkdir -p $HOME/bin && cp ./aws-iam-authenticator $HOME/bin/aws-iam-authenticator && export PATH=$PATH:$HOME/bin

+# add the $PATH as a permanent path (assumes your shell is Bash)
+echo 'export PATH=$PATH:$HOME/bin' >> ~/.bashrc

+# verify that the aws-iam-authenticator binary is installed correctly
+aws-iam-authenticator help
 ```

 ## kubectl
-The `kubectl` binary is required to administer the EKC cluster.
+The `kubectl` binary is required to administer the EKS cluster.

 Detailed installation instructions can be found at the [AWS Installing kubectl guide](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html).